Run Audit Mode in the Factory

 When ready, boot the PC with Windows PE, or another operating system that allows you to install your custom Windows image to the PC.
 You can boot the PC by using a USB key, or you can boot the PC from the network using PXE boot and Windows Deployment Services.

-We recommend you use Windows PE and DISM to boot the PC and apply your custom Windows image.
+Use Windows PE and DISM to boot the PC and apply your custom Windows image.

 After the image is applied, you boot the PC to audit mode.